Language:

 To achieve this point, the employer must meet ALL of the following:

-• Workers must be able to appeal decisions made by AI systems through a multi-stakeholder process that reflects collective worker voice, and successful appeals to lead not only that specific decision being revised but also wider revisions of decision-making process.[9]
+• Workers must be able to appeal decisions made by AI systems through a multi-stakeholder process that reflects collective worker voice, and successful appeals to lead not only that specific decision being revised but also to wider revisions of the decision-making process.[11]

-• Management avoids excessive surveillance in the workplace, and avoids use of invasive technologies.
+• Management avoids excessive surveillance in the workplace and avoids use of invasive technologies.

 • Workers must not be subject to excessive data collection practices and should be informed about the data that is being collected about them.
 Employers must apply the principle of data minimisation (collecting the minimum amount of personal data required to fulfil a legitimate purpose) in their collection processes.